 Michael Parry Mazur Library

-The Heartland Institute is proud to make available to the public the Michael Parry Mazur Memorial Library, one of the nation's best libraries on freedom and limited government with more than 18,200 books.
+The Heartland Institute is proud to make available to the public the Michael Parry Mazur Memorial Library, one of the nation’s best libraries on freedom and limited government with nearly 20,000 books.
 The library is located at The Heartland Institute at 3939 North Wilke Road in Arlington Heights, Illinois.
 You can browse everything in the library via this online database.
+We also have a book wish list at Amazon; check out our list and then check your collection for books you may be willing to donate!
+See the book donation guidelines below.

-The Michael Parry Mazur Library holds more than 18,200 books on American history, economics, education, environment issues, health care policy, law, libertarianism, philosophy, and other topics.
+The Michael Parry Mazur Library holds nearly 20,000 books on American history, economics, education, environment issues, health care policy, law, libertarianism, philosophy, and other topics.
 The collection will be of special interest to students and scholars studying economics and political science, elected officials and members of their staffs, and concerned citizens.

 Watch the Grand Opening presentations below, and read a re-cap here.